Hotel Review: Sofitel Singapore City Centre (Prestige Suite)

 The living area was also really comfortable, with a large sofa and facing the 55-inch television.
 The best part of the living area is how spacious it feels.
 At 76 square metres for the entire suite, it is not the largest suite you can find.
 However, Sofitel Singapore City Centre manages to do it right, and guests have a nice cosy feeling without feeling confined.

-Just by the window is a workstation that is perfect.
+Just by the window is a perfect workstation.
 It is not too distant that you feel detached from your family, but not too close that you will be bothered while you are focusing on those financial statements.
-The hotel has thought it through, and provided the necessary stationery for guests to use, with items like a pen, pencil, paper clips, a stapler, and of course, the Sofitel-branded notepad.
+The hotel has thought it through and provided the necessary stationery for guests to use, with items like a pen, pencil, paper clips, a stapler, and of course, the Sofitel-branded notepad.
 It made life easier for us without the need to search for these small items.
 It was a nice touch.
 We might add that the chair was really comfortable!

 From our suite, it faces the Tanjong Pagar area, so you get to see some of Singapore’s precious heritage buildings.
 Chinatown is in the distance and you will find the famous Maxwell Food Centre a walkable distance away.
 You will also see the Central Business District just a little further away, making this hotel perfect for business travellers who want to stay near their office, but not too near to remind them of work the next day.